hanatonikkou/xous-book/src/ch08-01-modals.md

 and close phases:

 - To pop up the dynamic notification, use the `dynamic_notification(title: Option<&str>, text: Option<&str>)`
 method.
-The both `title` and `text` are optional, but at least one is recommended, otherwise you get an empty notification.
+Both `title` and `text` are optional, but at least one is recommended, otherwise you get an empty notification.
 - Updates to the notification are done using `dynamic_notification_update(title: Option<&str>, text: Option<&str>)`.
 Arguments that are `None` do not update, and show the same text as before.